Direct Implementation with Evidence: Incomplete Contracts and Renegotiation-Proofness

 \item[(b)] Both agents can refute $s^{\prime }$ at $s$ and neither of them can refute $s$ at $s^{\prime }$. \end{enumerate} \end{theorem}

 For the formal proof, we refer the reader to Appendix \ref{app:RP}.

 To illustrate the above conditions, we consider an alternate evidence structure in the example from MM\ above -- what if the buyer is the only agent who can prove that the investment was made (or not)?
-Would a renegotiation-proof contract exist?
-It seems likely that the answer is no, since in the original contract without evidence, the buyer was the agent who lied to claim that the investment has not been made.
-Presumably, he could simply withhold the evidence that proves the investment, and continue on to the renegotiation phase - therefore undoing any mechanism?
-Theorem \ref {RPT_REINTERPRET} tells us however, that a renegotiation-proof contract exists.
+In practice, this may often be the case, for instance if the buyer has some sort of (private) suitability test which can check if the investment has been made.
+Theorem \ref{RPT_REINTERPRET} tells us that a renegotiation-proof contract exists in this case.
 This is because the burden of proving that the investment was not made also falls to the buyer, and this is impossible when the investment has been made.
 This, in turn, means that any set of prices can be implemented with this evidence structure (note that any price is Pareto efficient), including, of course, the set of prices which recoup the cost of the investment for the seller, thereby incentivizing her to make the efficient investment.
 In this context, we refer the reader to Appendix \ref {app:RPEvidenceEx} for an example of an evidence structure which satisfies measurability but not the conditions of Theorem \ref{RPT_REINTERPRET}.

-A critical feature of this result is that we are interested in implementing $ f$ for any valid pair $\left\langle v,h\right\rangle $.
-This means that when the conditions of Theorem \ref{RPT_REINTERPRET} are satisfied for a certain $ f$, a mechanism can be constructed to implement $f$ with renegotiation for any profile of utilities such that $f$ is efficient and $h$ satisfies the required conditions of individual rationality and efficiency with respect to the chosen profile.
+While the Conditions (a) and (b) are fairly demanding in this example, requiring a fair bit of provability by the buyer, they are nevertheless \emph{necessary} , suggesting that renegotiation-proof implementation is significantly more challenging than the notion in Definition \ref{implementation}.

 There are a few points of interest we wish to clarify here.
 First, we note that the characterization in Theorem \ref{RPT_REINTERPRET} is stronger than measurability.
 Indeed (e1) of Definition \ref{e1e2} and either one of Condition (a) or (b) yields that the agent who can refute $s$ at $s^{\prime } $ has an article of evidence at $s$ which he does not have at $s^{\prime }$ .
 Then, $f$ trivially satisfies measurability.
 Second, the mechanism proposed in the proof of Theorem \ref{RPT_REINTERPRET} needs only a direct revelation mechanism to work, and at least one of the Conditions (a) or (b) are necessary irrespective of the mechanism used.